 Many times, surviving loved ones are left with the bills and may not have the resources needed to handle any end-of-life expenses their parents might have incurred such as medical bills and hospice care.
 Not to mention the thousands of dollars needed to cover their funeral expenses.

+But can you buy life insurance for parents?
+Often times you can, but sometimes certain conditions must be met.
 We’ll help you determine if buying a life insurance policy on your parents can help you with these expenses.

 Should I buy life insurance for my parents?

 Remember the old adage that says the only sure things in life are death and taxes?
 Here’s another fact – they both can be expensive if you don’t plan for them.